voxel51/fiftyone/docs/source/integrations/lancedb.rst

-    Note that, if you are using a custom LanceDB URI, you can store your credentials as described in :ref:`this section <lancedb-setup>` to avoid entering them manually each time you interact with your Milvus index.
+    Note that, if you are using a custom LanceDB URI, you can store your credentials as described in :ref:`this section <lancedb-setup>` to avoid entering them manually each time you interact with your LanceDB index.

 .. code-block:: python
     :linenos: